-Undergraduate admission is based on a successful audition in the student's performing instrument or voice category, and an in-person interview with the music education faculty.
-The interview will consist of an on-site essay, questions concerning your musical and extracurricular activities, and a general assessment of your musical skills.
+Undergraduate admission is based on a successful audition in the student's performing instrument or voice category and an in-person interview with the music education faculty.
+The interview will consist of an on-site essay, questions concerning your musical and extracurricular activities, and a general assessment of musical skills that pertain to teaching music.

 Master of Music Education (M.M.E.)